-- (c) Why is he prescribed for low salt diet? - (i) Low salt diet decreases blood calcium level. - (ii) Low salt diet reduces high blood pressure. - (iii) Low salt diet increases blood cholesterol level. - (iv) All of these. - Ans. (ii) Low salt diet reduces high blood pressure. - (d) The normal range of blood pressure is - (i) 140/80 mmHg - (ii) 70/130 mmHg - (iii) 120/80 mmHg - (iv) 100/70 mmHg - Ans. (iii) 120/80 mmHg - (e) Select the incorrect statement about arteries. - (i) Blood flows with high speed within the arteries. - (ii) The walls are thick. - (iii) Valves are present to control the blood flow. - (iv) Blood flows under high pressure. - Ans. (iii) Valves are present to control the blood flow.
+- (c) Why is he prescribed for low salt diet? - (i) Low salt diet decreases blood calcium level. - (ii) Low salt diet reduces high blood pressure. - (iii) Low salt diet increases blood cholesterol level. - (iv) All of these.

+Ans. (ii) Low salt diet reduces high blood pressure.

+- (d) The normal range of blood pressure is

+- (i) 140/80 mmHg

+- (ii) 70/130 mmHg

+- (iii) 120/80 mmHg

+- (iv) 100/70 mmHg

+Ans. (iii) 120/80 mmHg

+- (e) Select the incorrect statement about arteries. - (i) Blood flows with high speed within the arteries. - (ii) The walls are thick. - (iii) Valves are present to control the blood flow. - (iv) Blood flows under high pressure.

+Ans. (iii) Valves are present to control the blood flow.

+17. Name the extracellular fluid which flows from body tissues to the heart.

+Ans.
+Lymph

-- 15. Name the extracellular fluid which flows from body tissues to the heart. - Ans.
-Lymph - 16.
-Name the living component of xylem tissues. - Ans.
-Xylem parenchyma - 17.
-Name the component of transport system in plants that carries materials in - (a) upward as well as downward direction - (b) only upward direction. - Ans. (a) Phloem (b) Xylem - 18.
-What would be the consequences of deficiency of haemoglobin in your body?
-(CBSE 2013) - Ans.
+18. Name the living component of xylem tissues.

+Ans.
+Xylem parenchyma

+- 19. Name the component of transport system in plants that carries materials in

+- (a) upward as well as downward direction

+- (b) only upward direction.

+Ans. (a) Phloem (b) Xylem

+- 20. What would be the consequences of deficiency of haemoglobin in your body? - Ans.
 Deficiency of haemoglobin lowers the oxygen carrying capacity of blood thus decreasing the oxygen supply to the cell.
-This may lead to release of less energy in our body leading to a condition known as anaemia. - 19.
-What would happen to a plant if its xylem is removed?
-(CBSE 2009) - Ans.
+This may lead to release of less energy in our body leading to a condition known as anaemia. - 21.
+What would happen to a plant if its xylem is removed? - Ans.
 If xylem is removed, upward movement of water from roots to leaves and different parts of the plant will not take place.
-This will lead to wilting of leaves and the plant will die.

-20. What would happen if conducting tubes of circulatory system develops a leak?
-(CBSE 2011)
+This will lead to wilting of leaves and the plant will die. - 22.
+What would happen if conducting tubes of circulatory system develops a leak? - Ans.

-- Ans.
 If conducting tube of circulatory system develops a leak, blood loss will take place and there will be a reduction in blood pressure.
-This will reduce the efficiency of the pumping system. - 21.
+This will reduce the efficiency of the pumping system. - 23.
 Explain how water and minerals are transported in plants.
 (CBSE 2015) - Ans.
 Water and minerals are transported through xylem in plants.
 Tracheids and vessels of xylem form a continuous system of water conducting channel from roots to the upper parts of the plant.
 The root cells in contact with soil take up ions, which create a difference in the concentration of these mineral ions between roots and the soil.
 Hence, water from soil diffuses into the root hair.
 The pressure, with which water is pushed into the xylem tubes of the root, is called root pressure.
 Root pressure plays a major role in transporting water in small herbs.
-In tall plants, the main force responsible for upward movement of water is transpiration pull which creates a suction pressure in leaves which pulls the water column in the xylem vessels and tracheids upward. - 22.
+In tall plants, the main force responsible for upward movement of water is transpiration pull which creates a suction pressure in leaves which pulls the water column in the xylem vessels and tracheids upward. - 24.
 Only deoxygenated blood is pumped through fish's heart.
 Is it true?
 Justify your answer. - Ans.
 Yes, only deoxygenated blood is transported through fish heart.
-Fish show single blood circulation in which the blood passes through the heart only once.
-It has two chambered heart which pumps deoxygenated blood to the gills where it gets oxygenated and transported to rest of the body. - 23.
-Explain how the body temperature of some organisms depend on the temperature of the surrounding. - Ans.
+Fish show single blood circulation in which the blood passes through

+- 25. Explain how the body temperature of some organisms depend on the temperature of the surrounding. - Ans.
 The body temperature of cold blooded animals like amphibians and reptiles depends on the temperature of the environment.
 Such animals have two or three chambered heart and can tolerate little mixing of oxygenated and deoxygenated blood.
 These animals cannot satisfy the high energy requirement to maintain constant body temperature and changes their body temperature according to the environment.